-The table below shows the assessment design of the subject with effect from the 2016 HKDSE Examination.
 The assessment design is subject to continual refinement in the light of feedback from live examinations.
-Full details are provided in Regulations and Assessment Frameworks for the year of the examination and other supplementary documents, which are available on the HKEAA website (www.hkeaa.edu.hk/en/hkdse/assessment/assessment_framework/).
+Full details are provided in Regulations and Assessment Frameworks for the year of the examination and other related supplementary documents, which are available on the HKEAA website (www.hkeaa.edu.hk/en/hkdse/assessment/assessment framework/).